 What is UML?

 The Unified Modeling Language (UML) is a modeling language intended to provide a standard way to visualize the design of a system.
 UML can be used to visualize different perspectives of a system.
 It can be used to model application structure, behavior, architecture, business process and data structure.
 UML provides a collection of structural and behavioral diagrams to do this, which are also known as static and dynamic diagrams.
-The UML standard also offers a language including constraints, conditions and rules that apply and that can be used in the diagrams to include additional information and limitations.
-It is called the Object Constraint Language (OCL).

 Example of a UML class diagram